Justice condemns Gilberto Barros to prison for homophobia - 08/16/2022 - Mônica Bergamo

 The São Paulo Court of Justice (TJ-SP) sentenced presenter Gilberto Barros to two years in prison for the crime of homophobia because of a comment made on the program “Amigos do Leão”, shown on his YouTube channel in September 2020. .There is an appeal.

-Because he was a first-time defendant and the sentence was less than four years, Judge Roberta Hallage Gondim Teixeira, who handed down the sentence, replaced the deprivation of liberty with restrictive measures of law.
+As he is a first-time defendant and the sentence is less than four years, Judge Roberta Hallage Gondim Teixeira, who handed down the sentence, replaced the deprivation of liberty with restrictive measures of law.

 Presenter Gilberto Barros will provide service to the community for the duration of his sentence and must pay five minimum wages that will be used to purchase basic food baskets for social organizations.